 It happens with many other animals and humans too.

 This reflex often happens when you walk out from a dark to a bright area, causing your dog to sneeze multiple times.

 What To Do When Your Dog Constantly Sneezes?

 In case your dog keeps on sneezing, try this:

-- Make a few strokes on his chin in a downward direction.
+- Next, make a few strokes on his chin in a downward direction.
 Strokes should be gentle enough.

-- You may briefly pinch your dog’s nostrils to clear its way.
+- Next, you may briefly pinch your dog’s nostrils to clear the passageway.

 - If this doesn’t work, try to give him some water to drink.

 If sneezing remains persistent, immediately consult your veterinarian.